Program overview

 Graduates of the Honours Bachelor of Mental Health and Addiction program can explore a variety of career options in Canada, including:

-- Crisis Intervention Worker: Respond to individuals in crisis, providing immediate support and intervention.
+• Crisis Intervention Worker: Respond to individuals in crisis, providing immediate support and intervention strategies.

-- Harm Reduction Worker: Implement strategies to reduce the negative consequences of substance use and promote safer practices.
+• Harm Reduction Worker: Focus on reducing the negative consequences of substance use through education and support.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.